COMP2150-24s1/level-design-assessment-toothbug/README.md

 You should restructure the headings below to match the order they appear in your level.

 ### 2.1.
 Weapon Pickup (Staff) + Chompers
+I chose to give the Player their staff at the very beginning of the game so that they had some means to defend themselves against any foe right off the bat.
+I sealed the player in a cave so that they would be forced to pick up the staff to escape; this prevents them from progressing without it.
 ![Place any alt text here](DocImages/StaffxChomper.png)

 ### 2.2.
 Passthrough Platforms + Spikes
+I chose to use Passthrough Platforms as well as some sparce spikes as the entrance to Section One because of the theme.
+Section one is "The Crystal Caves", and I saw fit to introduce vertical decent into the deep dark caves, as well as a glimpse of the spikey crystals.
 ![Place any alt text here](DocImages/Passthrough.png)

 ### 2.3.
 Checkpoints + Acid + Spikes + Health Pickups
+This entire sequence teaches the player the concept of Checkpoints.
+The acid is crucial in this introduction as it is the only thing that resets a player to the previous checkpoint.
+SPikes are more formally introduced as a means to make the player jump more accurately, and the healthpack gets introduced here incase the player gets hit at any point and needs to heal.
 ![Place any alt text here](DocImages/CheckpointxAcidxSpikexHealth.png)

 ### 2.4.
 Moving Platforms
+I introduced a Moving Platform in this part of the sequence with no enemies to show the player how it moves, and to also teach the player to have a sense of timing.
+This is relevant later in the harder sections so I introduced it now in a lower stakes setting.
 ![Place any alt text here](DocImages/MovingPlatform.png)

 ### 2.5.
 Keys
+The first key is simple to collect.
+It can be grabbed at the end of Section One.
+I did not make the actual collection of the key difficult as the player just went through alot and needs to catch their breath.
 ![Place any alt text here](DocImages/Key.png)

 ### 2.6.
 Spitters
+A spitter waits at the exit of "The Crystal Caves" to greet any player who dares to risk it for some extra health.
+It is easily dodged as there are minimal elements that will interfere with this encounter.
 ![Place any alt text here](DocImages/Spitter.png)

 ### 2.7.
 Weapon Pickup (Gun)
+The Gun is introduced in Section Two "The Mud Caves" as it is a necessary tool in obtaining the second key at the end of that section.
+The concept of the Gun Triggered Switch and the Locked Door is also introduced here to alert the player of the mechanic, one that will be used later to unlock the door to the second key's room.
 ![Place any alt text here](DocImages/Gun.png)

 ### 2.8.
 Checkpoints pt.2